You have your prince or princess. We’re here to wave the magic wand and help plan your Northern Michigan fairy-tale wedding.

 Any great baker should be able to build you a croquembouche.
 But we know for a fact Brulotte’s Cakery & Sweets in Traverse City has them in their repertoire.

 Surround your masterpiece with meringue-ey type desserts like pretty pastel macarons and blueberry meringue tartlettes.
 This Food & Wine article will get you started.

 You’ve gotta have them.
 Ideas: Use fabric spray paint to cover vintage upholstered chairs or couches from a second-hand store.
-If your venue allows it, hang a pair of sheer curtains (tied back) behind each thrown.
+If your venue allows it, hang a pair of sheer curtains (tied back) behind each throne.
 Better yet—hang a small, DIY canopy over them.

 You know the guy or gal who can play this part for you—crack a few jokes, do a little juggling, maybe emcee your whole event.
 Ten dollar-ish jester hats abound on the web.
 Small price to pay for your own joker.